Making a difference through music

 “He works hard to open up the sessions to everybody and make absolutely anyone feel welcome, involved and included.”

-Joe: “The music sessions that here are organised by Nordoff Robbins, which is the leading music charity here in the UK.
-It grew out of the pioneering work begun in the sixties by Paul Nordoff and Clive Robbins.
-They started using music initially as a way of engaging with vulnerable and isolated children.
+Joe: “The music therapy provision here is provided by Nordoff Robbins, which is the leading music charity in the UK.
+It grew out of the pioneering work begun in the fifties and sixties by Paul Nordoff and Clive Robbins.
+They worked with music initially as a way of engaging and purposefully interacting with vulnerable and isolated children.

-“This musician was going in and actually playing music with people; not necessarily just trying to make music and have a discussion following it.
+“The author was going in and actually playing music with people; not trying to make music in order to facilitate a discussion afterwards and the musical focus of this approach really struck me.
 I looked into it and applied for the same course.
-I’ve been working one day a week at the Hampstead hospice since I qualified.”
+As well as working in other organisations I’ve been working one day a week at the Hampstead hospice since I qualified.”

 David: “I used to play a lot of gigs and concerts, including folk rock gigs with 2,000 people in the crowd.
 For many years I was unable to play the guitar due to an injury – the muscles in my right breast had fallen completely, and I suffered with arthritis.